top of page

 1. All of the above!!!

 Yes, having a team sitting together is inherently more efficient than being distributed.
 Period.
 We all agree on that.
 This should always be the goal, despite in large organisations this often not being the case.
-However, I would argue that the route cause of waste, and ways to reduce it are very much the same regardless of co-location or not.

 I consider the above very basic tips for reducing and avoiding waste, but I’ve seen these common mistakes (i.e not doing the above) being made time and time again which tells me that we’re not very good it, so looking at the basics is the perfect place to start.